itenium-be/blog-posts/design/2019-09-19-CQRS-Ramble.md

 In his entire article on CQRS, this is the only sentence that Martin has put in bold.

-Unfortunately developers like the latest and greatest very much and CQRS has, for many organizations and teams been put forward as the defacto standard architecture.
+Unfortunately developers like the latest and greatest very much and CQRS has, for many organizations and teams been put forward as the de facto standard architecture.

 There is of course that one project where it makes a lot of sense but let's be realistic, most of us are working on enterprise applications which are all pretty much CRUD.